 - Using the existing warehouse space ineffectively

-In order to address these space issues, it is important for you to understand these issues and the reasons for such issues.
+To address these space issues adequately, it is essential for you to understand these issues and the reasons for such problems.

-Stocking up too much of a wrong merchandise is a clear proof of incorrect sales production and poor production planning.
+Stocking up too much of wrong merchandise is a clear proof of incorrect sales production and poor production planning.
 It also means that the warehouse is incapable of managing the inventory levels rightly.
-When the levels of right inventory are high it can be handled via extra labor but the wrong inventory only results in inventory lying uselessly in the warehouse for months and sometimes even years.
-Obsolete inventory often has little or no value in the open market, however, the earlier you identify it the quicker it is for the company to cover up the losses and manage the assets.
+When the levels of accurate inventory are high, it can be handled via extra labor, but the wrong stock only results in list lying uselessly in the warehouse for months and sometimes even years.
+Obsolete inventory often has little or no value in the open market; however, the earlier you identify it, the quicker it is for the company to cover up the losses and manage the assets.

 Using the existing warehouse space ineffectively